Quantum Magnetism in Minerals: Kagome systems

-The situation with understanding the low-temperature magnetism in herbertsmithite is further complicated by the recent results of Zorko \textit{et al.} \cite{ZorkoHerak17} who observed two distinct types of defects with different magnetic couplings to the kagom\'e spins in their ESR data.
-This magnetic response contradicts the threefold symmetry of the ideal kagom\'e lattice, suggesting a minor deviation from the perfect symmetry due to a structural distortion at low temperatures.
+The situation with understanding the low-temperature magnetism in herbertsmithite is further complicated by the recent results of Zorko \textit{et al.} \cite{ZorkoHerak17} who observed two distinct types of defects with different magnetic couplings to the kagome spins in their ESR data.
+This magnetic response contradicts the threefold symmetry of the ideal kagome lattice, suggesting a minor deviation from the perfect symmetry due to a structural distortion at low temperatures.
 To what extent this structural distortion is governed by the presence of impurities, and what is its role in stabilizing the spin-liquid ground state, remains to be seen.

 Apart from the most studied herbertsmithite, structurally perfect $S=1/2$ KAFM lattices are also realized in its isostructural Mg, Ni, and Co analogues tondiite, $\gamma$-MgCu$_3$(OH)$_6$Cl$_2$ \cite{ColmanSinclair11, MalcherekBindi14}, gillardite, $\gamma$-NiCu$_3$(OH)$_6$Cl$_2$ \cite{ClissoldLeverett07}, and leverettite, $\gamma$-CoCu$_3$(OH)$_6$Cl$_2$ \cite{KampfSciberras13}.
 The lattice parameters of tondiite and leverettite are very close to those of herbertsmithite, whereas gillardite has a smaller $c$ lattice constant due to the smaller radius of the Ni$^{2+}$ ion as compared to the Zn$^{2+}$ ion.
 Even before the discovery of natural tondiite was reported in 2014 \cite{MalcherekBindi14}, the magnetic properties of this compound were investigated on a synthetic powder sample.
-Initial characterization revealed a Curie-Weiss temperature of $\Theta_{\rm CW}\approx-284$\,K and a weak ferromagnetic ordering below $T_{\rm C}\approx4$\,--\,5~K, which was attributed to impurities \cite{ColmanSinclair11}.
+Initial characterization revealed a Curie-Weiss temperature of $\Theta_{\rm CW}\approx-284$\,K and a weak ferromagnetic ordering below $T_{\rm C}\approx4$\,--\,5~K, which was attributed to impurities~\cite{ColmanSinclair11}.
 The absence of any magnetic ordering or spin freezing down to 20~mK ($\sim$\,$10^{-4}J$) was demonstrated with $\mu$SR \cite{KermarrecMendels11}.
 In the same experiment, the low-temperature relaxation rate exhibited a power-law scaling, $T_1 \propto \omega^\alpha$ with $\alpha\approx0.63$, pointing to an exotic relaxation channel for intersite defects.
-This power law can be reconciled with the above-mentioned critical $\omega/T$ scaling with $\alpha=2/3$ in the neutron data on herbertsmithite, shown in Fig.~\ref{Fig:HerbertsmithiteScaling} \cite{HeltonMatan10}.
+This power law can be reconciled with the above-mentioned critical $\omega/T$ scaling with $\alpha=2/3$ in the neutron data on herbertsmithite, shown in Fig.~\ref{Fig:HerbertsmithiteScaling}~\cite{HeltonMatan10}.